IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

 **from the activity wizard**:

-The editor ``::uiActivitiesQt::editor::SCreateActivity`` and the action ``::uiActivitiesQt::action::SCreateActivity`` propose the list of the available activity for the application, and when the user select one of them it sends a signal with the activity identifier.
-The activity wizard (``::uiMedDataQt::editor::SActivityWizard``) listen this signal and display a widget to set the required data.
-The ``::fwMedData::ActivitySeries`` is created and can be launched by the ``guiQt::editor::SDynamicView``.
+The editor ``::uiActivitiesQt::editor::SCreateActivity`` and the action ``::uiActivitiesQt::action::SCreateActivity`` propose the list of available activities for the application. when the user selects an activity a signal is sent with the activity identifier.
+The activity wizard (``::uiMedDataQt::editor::SActivityWizard``) listens to this signal and displays a widget to set the required data.
+The ``::fwMedData::ActivitySeries`` is then created and can be launched by the ``guiQt::editor::SDynamicView``.

 The process to create the activity with the different services works with signals and slots.

 **from the activity sequencer**:

-The service ``::activities::SActivitySequencer`` allows to define the list of the activities that will be launch sequentially.
+The service ``::activities::SActivitySequencer`` allows to define a list of activities that will be launched sequentially.
 This service should be associated to ``::guiQt::editor::SActivityView`` to display the current activity in a container.
 Only one activity is launched at a time, the next activity will be available when all its requirements are present.

 A Qml implementation of the activity sequencer is available in ``uiActivitiesQml``.
-It proposes an activity 'stepper' that displays the list of the activities and allows to select any of the available activities.
+It proposes an activity 'stepper' that displays the list of activities and allows the user to select any available activity.

 Activity series
 ----------------